Lars Anderson (baseball): Chicago White Sox

+On December 11, 2012, the Indians traded Anderson to the Arizona Diamondbacks in a three-team trade.
+Anderson was designated for assignment by the Diamondbacks on January 24, 2013.

-The Diamondbacks designated Anderson for assignment on January 24, 2013.
-He was claimed off waivers by the Chicago White Sox, and placed on their 40-man roster on February 1.
+On February 1, 2013, Anderson was claimed off waivers by the Chicago White Sox.
 After being designated for assignment by the White Sox, Anderson was claimed by the Toronto Blue Jays on February 25.
-Anderson was designated for assignment by the Blue Jays on March 29, 2013.
-After clearing waivers, Anderson was traded by the Blue Jays to the Chicago White Sox for cash on April 1.
-Anderson was assigned to the White Sox Triple-A affiliate Charlotte Knights.

-On July 18, 2013, Anderson was released from the Minors.
+Anderson was designated for assignment by the Blue Jays on March 29.
+After clearing waivers, Anderson was traded back to the White Sox in exchange for cash on April 1.
+Anderson was subsequently assigned to the White Sox's Triple–A affiliate, the Charlotte Knights to begin the season.
+On July 18, Anderson was released by the organization.

 Chicago Cubs

-On January 24, 2014, he signed a minor league contract with the Chicago Cubs.
+On January 24, 2014, Anderson signed a minor league contract with the Chicago Cubs.
+In 71 games split between the Double–A Tennessee Smokies and Triple–A Iowa Cubs, he slashed a combined .303/.382/.474 with six home runs and 31 RBI.

 Los Angeles Dodgers

-In December 2014, he signed a minor league contract with the Los Angeles Dodgers and was assigned to the AA Tulsa Drillers to start the season.
-He appeared in 130 games for the Drillers and also three games for the triple-A Oklahoma City Dodgers.
+On December 17, 2014, Anderson signed a minor league contract with the Los Angeles Dodgers and was assigned to the Double–A Tulsa Drillers to start the season.
+He appeared in 130 games for the Drillers and also three games for the Triple–A Oklahoma City Dodgers.
 He hit .242 with 14 homers and 65 RBI.
 In 2016, he appeared in 8 games for Oklahoma City and 88 games for Tulsa, and hit .266 with 8 homers and 48 RBI.
+Anderson elected free agency following the season on November 7, 2016.